-X1 Check for oil, fuel, cooling and exhaust system leaks.
+X2 Check for oil, fuel, cooling and exhaust system leaks.
 Check exhaust system audibly and visually with set running and repair any leaks immediately.

-- X3 Visually check belt for evidence of wear or slippage.
-Replace if hard or brittle. - X4 Drain 1 cup or more of fuel to remove water and sediment. - X5 Refer to engine operation and maintenance manual for procedure.

-- X7 This procedure should be followed periodically throughout the life of the generator set, or if the generator has set idle for a period of time with no generator heaters used.
-Contact your authorized service center. - X8 Check leak detect switch in sub-base fuel tank of optional enclosure, once a year or as required by safety code.
+- X3 Perform more often in dusty conditions. - X4 Visually check belt for evidence of wear or slippage.
+Replace if hard or brittle. - X^5 Drain 1 cup or more of fuel to remove water and sediment. - X6 If genset is used for standby applications, change oil every 12 months or 250 hours, whichever comes first. - X7 This procedure should be followed periodically throughout the life of the generator set, or if the generator has set idle for a period of time with no generator heaters used.
 Contact your authorized service center.

-X2 Perform more often in dusty conditions.

-X6 If genset is used for prime power applications, change oil and filter every 6 months or 250 hours.
-If used for standby applications, change oil every 12 months or 250 hours, whichever comes first.